covjson/specification/spec.md

 }
 ```

-Example of an axis object with vector values:
+Example of an axis object with tuple values:
 ```js
 {
   "compositeType": "Tuple",